AndrewRadev/Vimfiles/README.md

 This project is my vim setup.
-It's intended to work on a Linux box with a vim compiled with `+ruby` and `+python`, though it should load just fine even otherwise, only with less features.
+It's intended to work on a Linux box with a vim compiled with `+python`, though it should load just fine even otherwise, only with less features.

 To try it out, backup your `.vimrc` and your `.vim` directory and checkout this repository as `~/.vim`.
 Afterwards, create a symbolic link from `~/.vim/.vimrc`